|Photo by Erin Summerill|

 I started out as a reluctant reader.

-I learned to love books thanks to a library summer reading program, my mom and an older kid at my school.
+Thanks to a library summer reading program, my mom and an older kid, this changed.

-I was so surprised this cool, older girl was talking to me -- I decided to give this Ramona character a try.
+I was so surprised this cool, older girl was talking to me.
+I decided to give Ramona a try.

 The second graders was right.
 I loved Ramona Quimby.

 I wanted her spunk (I was shy).

 I wanted her haircut (still go back to bangs now and then).

 I wanted be friends with all the kids on Klickitat Street (still do).